Bernabéu (stadium)

-Bernabéu (El Bernabéu, /es/) is a retractable roof football stadium in Madrid, Spain.
-With a seating capacity of 83,186 following its extensive renovation completed in late 2024, the stadium has the second-largest seating capacity for a football stadium in Spain.
+Bernabéu, (El Bernabéu /es/) formerly known as Santiago Bernabéu Stadium, is a retractable roof football stadium in the district of Chamartín, Madrid, Spain.
+With a seating capacity of 83,186 following its extensive renovation completed in late 2024, the stadium has the second-largest seating capacity for a football stadium in Spain, behind Camp Nou in Barcelona.
 It has been the home stadium of Real Madrid since its completion in 1947.
-It is the second-largest stadium in Spain behind Camp Nou in Barcelona.

-Named after footballer and Real Madrid’s legendary president Santiago Bernabéu (1895–1978), the stadium is one of the world's most famous football venues.
+Named after former Real Madrid player and president Santiago Bernabéu (1895–1978), the stadium is one of the world's most famous football venues.
 It has hosted the final of the European Cup/UEFA Champions League on four occasions: in 1957, 1969, 1980 and 2010.
 The stadium also hosted the second leg of the 2018 Copa Libertadores Finals, making Santiago Bernabéu the only stadium to host finals of both competitions.
 The final matches for the 1964 European Nations' Cup and the 1982 FIFA World Cup were also held at the Bernabéu, making it the first stadium in Europe to host both a UEFA Euro final and a FIFA World Cup final.

-The stadium, formerly known as the Santiago Bernabéu Stadium, has now been officially renamed to simply "Bernabéu".